tcsenpai/DualMind/README.md

 - 🤖 Dual-model conversation: Engage two different AI models in a thought-provoking dialogue
 - 🎭 Customizable system prompts: Tailor the behavior and personality of each AI model
-- 🖥️ Multiple interface options:
-  - Command-line interface for quick interactions
+- 🖥️ Command-line interface for quick interactions
-  - Streamlit web interface for a user-friendly experience
 - 🛠️ Conversation customization:
   - Adjust the number of exchanges
   - Modify the initial prompt
   - Select different AI models
-- 💾 Save and download conversation logs
+- 💾 Save conversation logs
-- 🎨 Responsive and visually appealing design
+- 🔢 Token count display and limit: Monitor the token usage for each message and limit the conversation to a specified number of tokens.

 ## Prerequisite: Ollama